Chart Color Schemes

 Infrastructure

-Bacchus Marsh has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Bacchus Marsh has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Ten projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Bacchus Marsh Central, Bacchus Marsh Grammar - Maddingley Campus Expansion, Summerfield North Estate, and Bacchus Marsh Racecourse and Recreation Reserve Masterplan Redevelopment (Stages 2 & 3).
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects that could influence this region.
+Notable ones include Bacchus Marsh Central, Bacchus Marsh Grammar - Maddingley Campus Expansion, Summerfield North Estate, and Bacchus Marsh Racecourse and Recreation Reserve Masterplan Redevelopment (Stages 2 & 3).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.